-The Founder Post-IPO Member will have the ability to control our Company, including the ability to control any action requiring the general approval of our stockholders, including the election of our board of directors, the adoption of amendments to our certificate of incorporation and by-laws and the approval of any merger or sale of substantially all of our assets.
-This concentration of ownership and voting power may also delay, defer or even prevent an acquisition by a third party or other change of control of our Company and may make some transactions more difficult or impossible without the support of the Founder Post-IPO Member, even if such events are in the best interests of minority stockholders.
-This concentration of voting power with the Founder Post-IPO Member may have a negative impact on the price of our Class A common stock.
-In addition, because shares of our Class B common stock and Class D common stock each have 20 votes per share on matters submitted to a vote of our stockholders, the Founder Post-IPO Member may be able to control our Company until such time that the Founder Post-IPO Member no longer beneficially owns a majority of the voting power of our outstanding shares of common stock.
-Further, even when the Founder Post-IPO Member ceases to own shares of our common stock representing a majority of the combined voting power of our outstanding shares of common stock, for so long as the Founder Post-IPO Member continues to own a significant percentage of our stock, it will still be able to significantly influence the composition of our board of directors and the approval of actions requiring stockholder approval through its voting power.
+The Founder Post-IPO Members will have the ability to control our Company, including the ability to control any action requiring the general approval of our stockholders, including the election of our board of directors, the adoption of amendments to our certificate of incorporation and by-laws and the approval of any merger or sale of substantially all of our assets.
+This concentration of ownership and voting power may also delay, defer or even prevent an acquisition by a third party or other change of control of our Company and may make some transactions more difficult or impossible without the support of the Founder Post-IPO Members, even if such events are in the best interests of minority stockholders.
+This concentration of voting power with the Founder Post-IPO Members may have a negative impact on the price of our Class A common stock.
+In addition, because shares of our Class B common stock and Class D common stock each have 20 votes per share on matters submitted to a vote of our stockholders, the Founder Post-IPO Members may be able to control our Company until such time that the Founder Post-IPO Members no longer collectively beneficially own a majority of the voting power of our outstanding shares of common stock.
+Further, even when the Founder Post-IPO Members cease to collectively own shares of our common stock representing a majority of the combined voting power of our outstanding shares of common stock, for so long as the Founder Post-IPO Members continue to collectively own a significant percentage of our stock, they will still be able to significantly influence the composition of our board of directors and the approval of actions requiring stockholder approval through their voting power.

-The Founder Post-IPO Member's interests may not be fully aligned with yours.
-Because the Founder Post-IPO Member holds part of its economic interest in our business through Alclear, rather than through the public company, it may have conflicting interests with holders of shares of our Class A common stock.
-For example, the Founder Post-IPO Member may have a different tax position from us, which could influence its decisions regarding whether and when we should dispose of assets or incur new or refinance existing indebtedness, especially in light of the existence of the tax receivable agreement that we will enter into in connection with this offering, and whether and when we should undergo certain changes of control within the meaning of the tax receivable agreement or terminate the tax receivable agreement.
+The Founder Post-IPO Members' interests may not be fully aligned with yours.
+Because each Founder Post-IPO Member holds part of its economic interest in our business through Alclear, rather than through the public company, they may have conflicting interests with holders of shares of our Class A common stock.
+For example, the Founder Post-IPO Members may have a different tax position from us, which could influence its decisions regarding whether and when we should dispose of assets or incur new or refinance existing indebtedness, especially in light of the existence of the tax receivable agreement that we will enter into in connection with this offering, and whether and when we should undergo certain changes of control within the meaning of the tax receivable agreement or terminate the tax receivable agreement.
 In addition, the structuring of future transactions may take into consideration these tax or other considerations even where no similar benefit would accrue to us.
 See "Certain Relationships and Related Party Transactions-Tax Receivable Agreement."

-For additional information regarding the share ownership of, and our relationship with, the Founder Post-IPO Member, you should read the information under the headings "Principal Stockholders" and "Certain Relationships and Related Party Transactions."
+For additional information regarding the share ownership of, and our relationship with, the Founder Post-IPO Members, you should read the information under the headings "Principal Stockholders" and "Certain Relationships and Related Party Transactions."